BFrancoeur/json-data-generator/PROJECT_README.md

 * Abstract away blocks of code to simplify use

 ## Architecture -- ALL MODULES
+* Create a data.json file for the dataset
 * Create a parent object model file
-* Create a data.json file for the dataset
 * Create an interface file for extending the parent object
+* Create a generator module that uses the parent object (and interface, if necessary)
 * Create a file for CRUD operations
 * Create a web page for viewing the data (may need multiple templates)